On the quantitative variation of congruence ideals and integral periods of modular forms: Congruence ideals and adjoint -values

 Then we have

 If $d_0(\ell) = 2$, then

 If $d_0(\ell) = 1$, then

-where $\pi_\ell(f)$ is the local automorphic representation attached to $f$ at $\ell$.
-We omit the definition of $L_\ell(\mathrm{ad}^0(f), s)$ when $d_0(\ell) = 0$, but note that it may not be 1 in general (``the exceptional set for $f$" c.f.~\cite[$\S$1.7.2 and $\S$1.8.1]{diamond-flach-guo}).
+where $\pi_\ell(f)$ is the local component of the automorphic representation attached to $f$ at $\ell$.
+We omit the definition of $L_\ell(\mathrm{ad}^0(f), s)$ when $d_0(\ell) = 0$, but note that it may not be 1 in general (``the exceptional set for $f$" cf.~\cite[$\S$1.7.2 and $\S$1.8.1]{diamond-flach-guo}).
 For the exact calculation of congruence ideals, we modify Euler factors as follows: